top of page

 The cost can be influenced by factors such as project size, material choices, design complexity, and any additional services required.

-• Why does my new concrete project have a surface that looks hairy/fuzzy?
+• Why does my new project have a surface that looks hairy/fuzzy?

-If your concrete has fiber-mesh or fiber-mix -- which is a reinforcement to make it stronger, the top surface in some areas will have hair-like fibers showing and is normal.
-This will wear off in time.
+If your concrete has fiber-mesh or fiber-mix reinforcement, the top surface in some areas may have hair-like fibers showing.
+This is normal and will wear off over time.

 Yes, we are fully licensed and insured, ensuring that your project is handled professionally and safely.